Kit No. AO1010

 Comments: New tooling, engraved panel lines

-The Hawker Hurricane flew for the first time on November 6,1935 and entered service with the Royal Air F.orce in December 1937.
+The Hawker Hurricane flew for the first time on November 6,1935 and entered service with the Royal Air Force in December 1937.
 The Hurricane was something of a hybrid, representing a blending of (at the time) old and new aviation technology.
 Although it was a cantilever wing monoplane, the first such fighter in RAF service, the Hurricane’s fuselage was nearly identical to that of the Hawker Fury, the RAF’s last biplane fighter, and had the same fabric-covered, metal tubing construction as its predecessor, a design technique which had been employed by Hawker since the late 1920’s.
 Early Hurrricanes left the factory with fabric-covered wings as well; but as the fabric wings limited the aircraft’s performance, it would not be long before stressed-metal skin became standard, along with three-bladed propellers.
-These changes allowed the introduction of seat armor, as well as the loads able to be place on the airframe.
+These changes increased the loads that could be placed on the airframe, allowing for the introduction of improvements such as seat armor.

 Entering service when it did, in the crisis atmosphere that pervaded Europe in the late 1930’s, the Hurricane’s very design was symptomatic of the British government’s rush to get its first monoplane fighter into service in the face of an increasingly aggressive Nazi Germany.
 The Hurricane was the first RAF aircraft to exceed 300 mph, and was well-armed with eight Browing .303 inch machine guns.
 When war broke out in September 1939, Hurricanes outnumbered Spitfires by about two to one in RAF Fighter Command, and bore the brunt of all early-war fighter operations.
 Four Hurricane squadrons were deployed to France prior to the German invasion, and it was a Hurricane of No. 1 Squadron that scored the first victory over the Luftwaffe, downing a Dornier Do 17 over France on October 30, 1939.